Travel Information to Know Before You Go!

 -

-Persons traveling with a vehicle from Ketchikan to Hollis are required to check-in at the Ketchikan Terminal and be issued a lane assignment and pick up tickets.
-Persons traveling with a vehicle from Hollis to Ketchikan just pull up to the drive-up window and present your ID.
+Those traveling with a vehicle from Ketchikan to Hollis are required to check in at the Ketchikan Terminal and be issued a lane assignment while picking up their tickets.

 -